-How a Visa Attorney For Victims of Crimes in Los Angeles Can Help Protect You
+How a Visa Attorney For Victims of Crimes in LA Can Help Protect You

 Protections for Victims of Certain Crimes and Domestic Violence

 In the United States, if an immigrant is a victim of certain types of crimes, they may be able to obtain a protective status and ultimately qualify for their lawful permanent residency.
 This is called a U Visa.
 This visa was designed to give relief to victims of crimes, which include assault, sexual abuse, kidnapping, extortion, and domestic violence among others.
 Applying for a U-Visa is a very complex process, and it is important that you understand the steps involved.
 In order to qualify, a person must show that they are the victim of qualifying criminal activity and that they have suffered substantial physical or mental abuse as a result of having been a victim of that criminal activity.

 In 2000, the Act for Victims of Trafficking and Violence Protection introduced two visas: U-Visa to cater for immigrants who had been subjected to serious crimes and the T-Visa to cater for immigrants who had been subjected to human trafficking.